EtienneOz/WebfontGenerator/README.md

 `ttfautohint`

 # Usage
-This is a **very, very alpha version**.
-So far, you can :
+To generate you webfont kit, follow these instructions :
-1. put your otf file in the `WebfontGenerator` directory,
+1. put your otf file(s) in the `input` directory,
 2. `cd to/the/WebfontGenerator`
-3. run `bash generator.bash`.
-A prompt will ask you the font name, fill in and check the new directory.
+3. run `bash generator.bash` and voila!
+Check the output directory.

 # To do
-* Allow multiple files input
+* ~~Allow multiple files input~~
-* Allow ttf or otf input
+* Allow ttf input
 * Associate a css stylesheet
 * ~~Use Scour to clean up svg~~